The Master Guide to Victorian & Minton Tile Restoration

 Historic floor construction also affects loose tiles, vulnerable edges, and the risk that rotary cleaners may lift loosened areas during cleaning treatment.
 Over-wet cleaning on old floors can disturb the setting and make tile movement more visible.
 Structural behaviour is covered in more depth in the right way to restore Victorian tiles, where movement and bedding problems belong outside a cleaning hub.

-Why dirt sinks below the surface instead of wiping away cleanly
+Why grime sinks into old patterned clay instead of wiping away

 Open clay structure draws liquid sideways and downward through tiny pathways.
 Slurry extraction is the professional removal stage that takes suspended soil out of the floor before it dries back into tile pores, original features, and damaged areas.
 The missing difference is removal, not more force.